Matteoo98/Unicam-analytics/README.md

 # How to deploy dockerized server on heroku
 ![Alt text](docs/diagrams/SystemArchitectureHeroku.png?raw=true "herk")

+## Architecture
+The system basically works like the local one, but we have to consider that all the back-end is clustered in a Docker image and then uploaded on the Heroku server, to run remotely in a shared way.

 Before to deploy your server on heroku you need to have:
 - Docker
 - Heroku account